AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::caution Limitations

-The `tag-content` special attribute may not appear in a selector to the left of a `>` combinator.
+The `tag-content` special attribute must not appear in a selector to the left of a `>` combinator.

 :::